canonical/lxd/doc/instances.md

  - Not end with a dash

-This requirement is so that the instance name may properly be used in DNS records, on the filesystem, in various security profiles as well as the hostname of the instance itself.
+This requirement is so that the instance name may properly be used in DNS records, on the file system, in various security profiles as well as the host name of the instance itself.

 ### Key/value configuration
 The key/value configuration is namespaced with the following namespaces